RheingoldRiver/LiveI18n/README.md

 ```

 ## Configuration
 You can set a variable `$wgLiveI18nDefaultLanguageCode` with the default language to use; this is what will display if the user's language is not present in the parser function.
-The default value provided by the extension is `en`.
+The default value provided by the extension is null, which makes the extension default to the value of `$wgLanguageCode`.